mrrosoff/Monte-Carlo-RayTracing-Engine/README.md

 # Monte Carlo Ray Tracing Engine Built in C++

+An engine built to render complex scenes with all the capabilities of real world private engines.
+Images are outputted in the PPM format and use a simple driver file system for creation.

+## Features

 The engine uses a Monte Carlo technique to render images.
 This process randomly fires rays on contact with Lambertian materials.
 This creates much more accurate lighting than traditional Ray Tracing.
 The downside is of course speed.

-## Motivation

-This engine started out as a required school project, but quickly developed further than the requirements.
+The engine can handle simple Lambertian surfaces, metal surfaces with total reflection, and refractive surfaces such as glass.
+The engine also produces accurate shadows and highlights and has complex material control.

 ## Tech/framework used